This article covers electrolyte supplementation during water fasting. It does not apply to dry fasting.

 How much electrolytes do I need during fasting?

-You can take DVs as a very rough ballpark figure to use as a starting point.
-But your individual requirements for electrolytes can vary significantly based on multiple factors.
-In fact, they fluctuate day by day even for the same individual.
-Here are some factors to consider.
+The concept of government-approved “recommended daily values” contributed to a myth that our nutritional needs are uniform.
+We can use these figures as a very approximate starting point.
+But our individual requirements for electrolytes can vary significantly based on multiple factors.
+In fact, they fluctuate day-by-day even for the same individual.
+Here are some key factors to consider.

 Duration of the fast